NickZettel/IT-Labs/Lab 4/discussion questions.md

 ## How does DNS support Active Directory and network services?
 Dns resolves names within the network to IP addresses.
 Resources within a network (like a printer) are usually referenced to with their DNS name.
-Active Didectory also relies on DNS records to help clients find domain controllers.
+Active Directory also relies on DNS records to help clients find domain controllers.

 ## What is the difference between an A record and a CNAME record?
 An A record maps a domain name to an IP address while a CNAME record is an alias that can be used to point to that name.